 Many good references are available today to help the reader understand the different types of benchmarking that are available as well as the details of the benchmarking process itself: this article won't plow old ground by attempting to cover those topics.
-This article will, instead, outline five basic principles for benchmarking that experience indicates are essential to success, and then describe how benchmarking is

-Dave Smith is one president of American Management Systems.
-Inc., Arlington, Virginia, being used in an APPA initiative to improve facilities management.
+This article will, instead, outline five basic principles for benchmarking that experience indicates are essential to success, and then describe how benchmarking is being used in an APPA initiative to improve facilities management.
 But first the principles.